1. The Arizona Open Meeting Law

 A.R.S.
 331808 (A) (B) / Condo A.R.S.
 331261

 Under Arizona law (A.R.S.
 33-1261 and 33-1808), a condo or HOA cannot prohibit the display of any of the following flags: 1.
 The American flag or an official or replica of a flag of the uniformed services of the United States (however, the flag(s) must be displayed in a manner consistent with the Federal Flag Code); 2.
 The POW/MIA flag; 3.
 The Arizona State flag; 4.
 An Arizona Indian Nations flag; 5.
 The Gadsden flag; 6.
 A First Responder flag (A First Responder flag may incorporate the design of one or two other first responder flags to form a combined flag.
 A combined flag can be in many forms such as an American flag with a blue line, or a flag that includes both a firefight symbol and a paramedic symbol); 7.
-A Blue Star service flag or a Gold Star service flag (these are military flags that represent a family member activity serving in the military or a family member that died while serving in the armed forces).
+A Blue Star service flag or a Gold Star service flag (these are military flags that represent a family member activity serving in the military or a family member that died while serving in the armed forces); 8.
+Any historic version of the American flag, including the Betsy Ross flag, without regard to how the stars and stripes are arranged on the flag.

 Arizona HOAs and condos must adopt reasonable rules and regulations regarding the placement and manner of display of the flags.
 HOA and condo association rules may also regulate the location and size of flagpoles but cannot prohibit installing a flagpole.